section-engineering-education/engineering-education/articles/introduction-to-wireless-networking/index.md

 Obviously, in wireless, we don't use cables but radio waves instead.
 But do you remember **Carrier-sense multiple access with collision detection (CSMA/CD)** used in half-duplex networks?
 Wireless networking is always half-duplex where the transmission can only take place in a single direction.
-The main reason why wireless is half-duplex is because of sending and receiving on a single frequency.
+The reason why wireless is half-duplex is that sending and receiving happens on the same frequency.
 Discussing this always leads to arguments on collisions, but that's beyond the scope of this article.

 ### How does a wireless network works?